-On the contrary, there are some arguments against this line of theory, namely, two countries with similar technological levels will strengthen technology spillovers because the importers might find it easier to adapt and deploy the technology (for a review, see Dahi and Demir 2017).
-Therefore, economic relations with China would lead to more positive effects on progress in developing countries than with the economic relations with Western countries.
-This might be mainly due to the similar technology, and similar consumer preferences in China and other developing countries (Bastos et al. 2018).
-Another reflection of the higher benefits of China-developing countries over the North-developing countries trade linkages is the imbalances in the North-South trade agreements that favour the Northern partners rather than developing countries.
-More specifically, developing countries have smaller resources and less bargaining powers in economic negotiations, arrangements and disputes with the Northern partners.
-China and other emerging economies provide an alternative for the developing countries, which want to get less uneven benefits from trade, investment, and have stronger power and policy space in managing their economies (Dahi and Demir 2017).
-Carril-Caccia and Milgram-Baleix (2018) provide a comprehensive review on motivation and consequences of investment from major emerging economics, especially China.
-Similarly, also showing a focus on China, Dahi and Demir (2017) present a comparative study between trade and investment integration with the North and the South.
+However, over the last decades, there is numerous empirical evidence in strong opposition to the North-South integration, thereby in favour of the South-South economic exchanges.
+Findlay (1980)'s dynamic model and Lewis (1980)'s observations show that growth in the South becomes heavily dependent on the Northern economies through trade linkages.
+Thus, the decoupling of the South from the North and deeper integration within the Southern region might contribute to more economic stability.
+In his hypothesis, Linder (1961) states that countries might trade more with those having similar income per capita, because they might consume products with similar quality.
+From similar demand structure, we might argue that two countries with similar technological levels will strengthen technology spill-overs, because the importers might find it easier to adapt and deploy the technology.
+This can be extended to consumers' tastes, preferences and habits.
+Therefore, economic relations with China would lead to more desirable outcomes in developing countries than with the economic relations with Western countries.
+This might be mainly due to the similarities in technology, and consumer preferences in China and other developing countries (Linder 1961; Bastos et al. 2018).
+Another reflection of the higher benefits of China-developing countries trade linkages over those of North-developing countries is the imbalances in the North-South trade agreements that favour the Northern partners over developing countries.
+More specifically, developing countries have smaller resources and less bargaining powers in economic negotiations, arrangements and disputes with the Northern partners (Dahi and Demir 2016).
+Therefore, China and other emerging economies provide an alternative for the developing countries in terms of reducing uneven benefits from trade, investment, and increase their economic power and policy space in managing their economies.
+Similar motivations for the increasing investment and trade relations among emerging economies, with China as a typical example, can be seen in a review by Carril-Caccia and Milgram-Baleix (2018).

-Considering the emergence of China as a relatively new phenomenon, there is a limited number of studies working exclusively on China's role in growth in the global South.
-Haltmaier et al. (2007) show evidence on the importance of China as an independent source of growth in its neighbouring East and Southeast Asian countries.
-Differently, Shafaeddin (2010) indicates that China's trade supplements newly industrialized economies while competing with low-income ones.
+Considering the relatively recent geopolitical and economic prominence of China at the global scale, there is a limited number of studies working exclusively on China's role in growth in the Global South.
+Haltmaier et al. (2007) show evidence for the importance of China as an independent source of growth in its neighbouring East and Southeast Asian countries.
+In another study, Shafaeddin (2010) indicates that China's trade supplements newly industrialized economies while competing with low-income ones.
 He also observes that China can promote growth in the region through enhancing intra-industry trade specialization (production sharing).
-Namely, after Japan, China is a leading importer of parts and components (mostly of electrics and electronics products) and the biggest exporters of the finished goods.
-This makes China become an export hub of the Asian region and contribute to growth of its partners.
-However, Shafaeddin (2010) also points out some short and medium-run risks (relevant to business cycle in China and markets of developed economies, the correlation of business cycles among economies, and the exchange rate system in China) that the developing world might face when they are one part of the production sharing system with China as a hub.
-Long-run risks challenging the global South are the substitution of domestically-produced goods and the transformation towards a consumption-led growth route in China, resulting in a decrease of China's imports from these partners (Shafaeddin 2010).
+Specifically, after Japan, China is a leading importer of parts and components (mostly electrics and electronics) and the biggest exporter of finished goods.
+This makes China an export hub of Asia and a major contributor to growth of its partners.
+However, Shafaeddin (2010) also points out some short and medium-run risks (related to business cycles in China and in developed economies, the correlation of business cycles among economies, and the exchange rate system in China) that the developing world might face when they are a part of the production sharing system with China as a hub.
+Long-run risks challenging the Global South are the substitution of domestically-produced goods and the transformation towards a consumption-led growth route in China, resulting in a decrease of China's imports from these partners (Shafaeddin 2010).